jamesbconner/TableSleuth/docs/USER_GUIDE.md

 ### "Profiling backend not available" Error

-- GizmoSQL container is not running
+- GizmoSQL server is not running
 - Check connection settings in configuration
 - Verify network connectivity to GizmoSQL
+- Ensure password matches in both server and config

 ### No Files Found in Directory